 Good SRE is a partnership between home and school.
 Parents and carers are welcome to look at our programme of study for SRE and our resources.
 We will work with parents to continue the learning from home at school and vice versa.
-If parents have any queries about our SRE programme they are welcome to contact Beth Reynolds, subject lead for PSHCE and or Nadine Reed, our school nurse on the telephone number 0191 282 3263.
-Parents do have the right to withdraw their child from any aspect of SRE except that which is taught in national curriculum science.
-If they decide to do so, they should contact the Head Teacher to make alternative arrangements for their child during these sessions
+If parents have any queries about our SRE programme they are welcome to contact Beth Reynolds, subject co-ordinator for PSHE and or Rachael James, our school nurse telephone number 0191 2823263.
+From 2020, parents do have the right to request their child is withdrawn from any aspect of Sex Education except that which is taught in national curriculum science, however the head teacher must grant this request.
+At Wingrove, we don't teach any Sex Education that is not part of the science curriculum.